 We met when I was two years and Ted was new.
-We cannot believe that was 67 years ago.
+We cannot believe that was more than seven decades ago.
 It's as clear in our minds and hearts as if it were yesterday.

-Didn't we sweat it out one hot Xmas eve, 'bearied' together deep beneath the covers, when we could hear Father Xmas at the foot of our bed, filling our stockings.
-We lay there in mortal fear of the tiniest breath or movement betraying our wakefulness!
-Because everybody knows that if HE finds you awake, all bets are off, and there will be no presents for you this year, no sir - no way!
+Didn't we sweat it out one hot Xmas eve, 'bearied' together deep beneath the covers when we heard Father Xmas at the foot of our bed filling our stockings with presents.
+We lay in mortal fear of the tiniest breath or movement betraying our wakefulness!
+Because everybody knows that if HE finds you awake all bets are off and there will be no presents for you this year, no sir - no way!
 Even all these years later, Ted and I agree that this was one of our 'closest encounters'.